VI. Questions and Answers on Being Saved and Being Finally Saved

-Question 1: The Bible says, “For with the heart man believes to righteousness; and with the mouth confession is made to salvation” (Romans 10: 10).
-We’ve been saved through our faith in Jesus Christ.
-Remember: Once saved, always saved.
-When He comes, we will enter the kingdom of heaven.
+Question 1: The Bible says, “For with the heart man believes to righteousness; and with the mouth confession is made to salvation” (Rom 10:10).
+We have already been saved through our faith in Jesus.
+Once we’re saved, we’re eternally saved.
+When the Lord arrives we will definitely be able to enter the kingdom of heaven.

 from the movie script of Stinging Memories